alexdlaird/pyngrok/README.md

 from pyngrok import ngrok

 ngrok.set_auth_token("<NGROK_AUTH_TOKEN>")

+# Once an auth token is set, we are able to open multiple tunnels at the same time
+ngrok.connect()
+ngrok.connect(8000)
 ```

 This will set the auth token in the config file.
 We can also set it in a one-off fashion by